laderast/hail_tutorial_dnanexus/README.md

 There is an example project that has the relevant MatrixTable and Hail Tables stored in a DNAX database.
 This is not currently available.

+All output is calculated on a Synthetic Patient Dataset (100K-UKB-synth-pheno-geno).

 ## As-Is Software Disclaimer

 This content in this repository is delivered "As-Is".
 Notwithstanding anything to the contrary, DNAnexus will have no warranty, support, liability or other obligations with respect to Materials provided hereunder.